torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 <br>

 Only using two comparisons (each variant with a control), the power decreases considerably if we compare with the one-variant example.
-For now, our function includes only three types of p-value corrections: `bonferroni` , `holm` and `fdr`.
-You can read more about them here, here, and here.
+For now, method function includes only three types of p-value corrections: `bonferroni` , `holm` and `fdr`.
+You can read more about them [here](https://en.wikipedia.org/wiki/Bonferroni_correction), [here](https://en.wikipedia.org/wiki/Holm%E2%80%93Bonferroni_method), and [here](https://en.wikipedia.org/wiki/False_discovery_rate).
 In general, **Bonferroni** is more conservative, while **Holm** provides higher power.
 The `fdr` method minimizes the false discovery rate.
-This covers **Benjamini- Hochberg** for independent or positively correlated and **Benjamini-Yekutieli** for general or negatively correlated tests.
-When defining the power class, you can specify the parameter `fdr_method`.
-If `indep`, it implements **Benjamini- Hochberg**.
-If `negcorr`, **Benjamini-Yekutieli**.
+The methods presented here cover **Benjamini- Hochberg** for independent or positively correlated, and **Benjamini-Yekutieli** for general or negatively correlated tests.
+When defining the power class, you can specify the parameter `fdr_method`: if `indep` **Benjamini- Hochberg** is used, if `negcorr`, **Benjamini-Yekutieli**.

 The function will only correct for the comparisons defined in the parameter comparisons.
 When you run additional tests (e.g., comparing the performance of group A versus group B, or differences by demographic groups), you must make additional multiple comparison corrections in your analysis.

-Back to our methods, we can add more variability into the experimental design and plot the expected power under different scenarios.
-To specify parameters, we need nested lists and use the method `grid_sim_power`.
-Things can become convoluted pretty fast.
+Back to the functions, we can add more variability into the experimental design and plot the expected power under different scenarios.
+To specify parameters, we will need nested lists and use the method `grid_sim_power`.
+Things become convoluted pretty fast.

 The effect of the first and second variants over control varies: `[0.01, 0.03],